Legal provisions of COM(2022)57 - Union Secure Connectivity Programme for the period 2023-2027

 1. The Commission shall carry out evaluations of the Programme in a timely manner to feed into the decision-making process.

-(b) the evolution of needs of the users of the Programme.
+(c)the evolution of needs of the users of the Programme;

 If appropriate, the evaluation shall be accompanied by an appropriate proposal.

-3. The evaluation of the Programme shall take into consideration the results of the evaluation of the GOVSATCOM component of the Union Space Programme, carried out in accordance with Article 102 of Regulation (EU) 2021/696.
+4. The evaluation of the Programme shall take into consideration the results of the evaluation of the GOVSATCOM component pursuant to Article 102 of Regulation (EU) 2021/696.

-6. Two years after the full operational capability, and every two years thereafter, the Agency shall issue a market report, in consultation with relevant stakeholders, on the impact of the Programme on the EU commercial satellite industry with a view to ensuring the minimum possible impact on competition and the maintenance of incentives to innovate.
+7. Two years after the full operational capability, and every two years thereafter, the Agency shall issue a market report, after consulting relevant stakeholders, on the impact of the Programme on the Union commercial satellite upstream and downstream industry with a view to ensuring the minimum possible impact on competition and the maintenance of incentives to innovate.

 Audits